chanq-io/chanq-io/README.md

 - 👀 I’m interested in building music / audio products!
 - 🌱 I’m currently learning rust & tentatively dipping my toes in the deep waters of ML
 - 💞️ I’m looking to collaborate on anything really!
-- 📫 How to reach me: @schanq@mastodon.social
+- 📫 How to reach me: schanq@mastodon.social

 <!---
 chanq-io/chanq-io is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.